The Truth About Turkey and Tryptophan in Utica and Rome

 Some people believe turkey is the main reason you're sleepy after Thanksgiving dinner.
 But is it?

-Gram for gram, cheddar cheese and pork contain more tryptophan than turkey does.
-Thanksgiving carbs trigger the release of insulin, which removes most of the amino acids from your blood, but not tryptophan.
+Gram for gram, cheddar cheese, and pork contain more tryptophan than turkey does.
+Thanksgiving carbs trigger insulin release, which removes most of the amino acids from your blood, but not tryptophan.

 Best Of CNY Via Water Photos